jwstegemann/fritz2-docs/Project.md

 </html>
 ```

 `app.kt` is the starting point of your fritz2 app.
 So make sure it has a `main`-function.
-Inside `main` you might want to create some content by creating a `html`-context, adding [some `Tag`s](https://api.fritz2.dev/fritz2/io.fritz2.dom.html/-html-elements) and mount it to the DOM of your `index.html`:
+Inside `main` you might want to create some content by creating a `render`-context, adding [some `Tag`s](https://api.fritz2.dev/fritz2/io.fritz2.dom.html/-html-elements) and mount it to the DOM of your `index.html`:

 ```kotlin
 package <your package>